Navigating SCADA Challenges: A Path to Improved Lifecycle Management

 Centralized configuration and design version control

-Disciplined land, survey and permitting practices
+Disciplined land, survey, and permitting practices

 Data-quality and cybersecurity standards